FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

 2. __Activation of addOns and plugIns__

-    The order of activation is very relevant because AddOns can have dependencies on each other!
-For example, the `phpmailer` is used by some AddOns, so it should be high on the list.
+    The order of activation is important because addOns may depend on each other!
+For example, since `phpmailer` is required by some addOns, it should be placed high up in the list.
 The same applies to `yform`.

     At least, activate the Demo-Addon